-Day 6: Sunday 4 September, Tsinandali - Alaverdi - Telavi - Tbilisi
+Day 6: Sunday 3 September, Tsinandali - Alaverdi - Telavi - Tbilisi

-- Alaverdi Monastery: Cathedral & Alaverdi Monastery Cellar
+- Alaverdi Monastery: Cathedral & Alapiani Winery Cellar

-- Batonis Castle
+- Batonis Tsikhe

 - Lunch at the Marletas Cheese Farm

 - Chavchavadze Estate

 We begin this morning with a visit to the monastery complex at Alaverdi which was founded by the Assyrian monk, Joseph Alaverdeli, in the middle of the 6th century.
-Located in the Alazani valley, silhouetted against the backdrop of the Great Caucasus Mountains, the complex is surrounded by extensive defensive walls dating from the 16th and 17th centuries.
-Within lies the 11th-century cathedral built by Kakhetian King Kvirike the Great, replacing the small church of St George.
+Located in the Alazani valley and silhouetted against the Great Caucasus Mountains, the complex is surrounded by extensive defensive walls dating from the 16th and 17th centuries.
+Within these walls lies the 11th-century cathedral built by Kakhetian King Kvirike the Great, which replaced a small church of St George.
 Over 55 metres tall, this is one of the largest cathedrals in Georgia.
-Alaverdi became the episcopal centre and residence of the bishops of the diocese, and the Alaverdi Cathedral became the tomb of the royal palace of Kakheti.
-The monastery is the focus of the annual religious celebration, Alaverdoba, which is widely celebrated in Kakheti.
+Alaverdi became the episcopal centre of the diocese, and the Alaverdi Cathedral became the tomb of of Kakheti royalty.
+The monastery is the focus of the annual religious celebration, Alaverdoba, which is celebrated throughout Kakheti.
 Within the monastery walls lies the Alapiani Winery Cellar, built on the site of the older 10th-12th century cellars.
-Here monks maintain the centuries-old Georgian wine-making tradition, producing wine using the endemic variety of Kakhetian vine in unique clay vessels buried in the ground, called qvevri.
+Here monks maintain the centuries-old Georgian wine-making tradition, producing wine using the endemic variety of Kakhetian vine in qvevri, clay vessels buried in the ground.

-The medieval royal palace, Batonis Tsikhe, translated as 'The Master's Fortress', is located in Telavi, the principal city of Kakheti.
+The medieval royal palace, Batonis Tsikhe, ('The Master's Fortress'), is located in Telavi, the principal city of Kakheti.
 It was built by King Archil in 1667-1667 and was the main residence of the Kakhetian kings during the 17th and 18th centuries.
-The castle complex has undergone extensive reconstructions over the centuries, and was recently restored in 2018.
-With the complex, which is surrounded by a monumental rampart and large corner towers, we view surviving sections of the Persianstyle palace of King Erekle II, modelled on the Arg of Karim Khan in Shiraz, Iran.
+The castle complex has undergone extensive reconstruction over the centuries; it was recently restored in 2018.
+Within the complex, which is surrounded by a monumental rampart and large corner towers, we view surviving sections of the Persian-style palace of King Erekle II, modelled on the Arg of Karim Khan in Shiraz, Iran.
 There are also two small churches, the royal baths and a combined history and art museum.

-Lunch will be served at Marletas, home to artisan farmhouse cheesemakers who live in Shalauri village just outside of Telavi.
+Lunch will be served at Marletas, home to artisan cheesemakers who live in Shalauri village just outside of Telavi.

-We spend the afternoon visiting the 19th-century summer palace and English-style gardens at Tsinandali created by Prince Alexander Chavchavadze (1786-1846).
+We spend the afternoon visiting the 19th-century summer palace and English-style gardens at Tsinandali, created by Prince Alexander Chavchavadze (1786-1846).
 Chavchavadze was one of the most colourful and influential characters in Georgian history.
-Born into elite circles in St Petersburg, he spoke seven languages and was an influential Romantic poet and translator, helping to introduce European Enlightenment ideals to Georgia.
+Born into the St Petersburg elite, he spoke seven languages and was an influential Romantic poet and translator; he assisted in the introduction of European Enlightenment ideals to Georgia.
 He was also a pioneer of European winemaking techniques.
-His homes at Tsinandali and in Tbilisi hosted distinguished visitors including writers Dumas, Pushkin, Lermontov and Griboyedov.
+His homes at Tsinandali and in Tbilisi hosted distinguished visitors including the writers Dumas, Pushkin, Lermontov and Griboyedov.